domleonard/droptextpp/docs/README.md

  Edit the template file, which can contain any mix of preprocessor directives and source lines of general text, to make changes.

- Drag and drop the template file onto the original or a copy of "DROP TEXT pp.cmd" to create or update the output file.
+ Drag and drop the template file onto the original or a copy of "DROP TEXT pp.cmd" (or equivalent launcher under Linux) to create or update the output file.

 ### Note